 Our lives are fragile, and short lived.
 Scripture describes them as like the grass and flowers that blossom for a brief summer before dying in the autumn.
 Beware of pushing anxiety into the future and refusing to face it head on.
 Like Nicodemus we may not find complete answers but we can fall in step alongside Jesus, who knows us and offers us hope in place of despair.

 When born again, we require support on our journey, for not one of us is an island.
-Waverley Abbey offers a vibrant community – both actual and virtual.
-We are here to welcome every Nicodemus in search of answers.
+We need to welcome every Nicodemus in search of answers.
 Knowing where to turn is the first step in finding our way forward.

 Something to Consider: Who do you have to encourage you in your walk of faith?